 Hanham Hall is one of the flagship Carbon Challenge schemes promoted by the Homes and Communities Agency and, will be England’s first large-scale housing scheme to achieve the 2016 zero-carbon standard.

-Hanham Hall, due for completion in 2015, is expected to be used as a roadmap within the housebuilding industry for future sustainable, energy efficient living.
+Hanham Hall, completed in 2015, is expected to be used as a roadmap within the housebuilding industry for future sustainable, energy efficient living.

 The development is providing 186 homes for sale and rent, ranging from one-bedroom apartments to five-bedroom houses, all packed with innovative ideas.
 The nine-hectare site adjoins the greenbelt and is located 7km from the centre of Bristol.